API Reference

 DecisionFocusedLearningBenchmarks.Utils.DataSampleType

 Data sample data structure.
 Its main purpose is to store datasets generated by the benchmarks.
 It has 3 main (optional) fields: features x, cost parameters θ, and solution y.
-Additionally, it has a context field (solver kwargs, spread into the maximizer as maximizer(θ; sample.context...)) and an extra field (non-solver data, never passed to the maximizer).
+Currently, all three are restricted to AbstractArray or nothing.
+Additionally, it has a context field (solver and scenario-generation context, spread into the maximizer as maximizer(θ; sample.context...)) and an extra field (non-solver data, never passed to the maximizer).

 The separation prevents silent breakage from accidentally passing non-solver data (e.g. a scenario, reward, or step counter) as unexpected kwargs to the maximizer.